mnibert7598/dataviz_final_project/README.md

 ## Moving Forward

-_add here a short reflection on what you learned and what you plan to continue exploring in terms of data visualization, data storytelling, reproducible research, and/or related topics_

 This semester I learned a lot of extremely useful things.
 I'm so glad I took it before I start my Master's project next semester.
 Top five things learned:
 1. **Decide what you're trying to say.** Ensure your content is tailored to the most essential idea you want your audience to leave with.
 Use the KISS (Keep it Simple Stupid) method.
 2. **Choose the Right Chart Type.** This may take multiple tries and different attempts.
 Don't be afraid to try different things and research new methods.